syncfusion-content/php-docs/PHP/Overview.md

 * The [Knowledge Base](http://www.syncfusion.com/kb/php) section contains responses to some of the most common questions that other customers have asked us in the past so this would be a good place to search for topics that are not covered in the user guide.

 * Similar to the [Knowledge Base](http://www.syncfusion.com/kb/php), the [forum](https://www.syncfusion.com/forums/php) section also contains responses to questions that other customers have asked us in the past.

+* And, you can explore the release history of Essential PHP from [`here`](https://www.syncfusion.com/products/release-history/estudio/php).

 ## Create a support incident